RED LIGHT CAMERAS

 Poway Docs Set # 3

-the City agreed to pay an average of $3696 per month
+Contract the City agreed to pay an average of $3696 per

 In his annual State of the City speech on Mar.
-5, 2013 Poway's mayor said he wants to end the red light camera program.
+5, 2013 Poway's mayor said that he wanted to end the red light camera program.

-The mayor put an action item on the City Council meeting agenda for that same day, and the council voted to suspend the cameras for a six-month study.
+The mayor put an action item on the city council agenda for that same day, and the council voted to suspend the cameras for a six-month study.
 The cameras were shut off (not recording any information) on Mar.
 8, but were not immediately bagged.

 Poway Docs Set # 4